 Cicero’s great popularity created discontent in Caesar and the Tribunes to the extent that it was proposed that Pompey should be called back with his army to take control.
 The proposal was rejected and the people named Cicero “Father of his country”.

-In spite of all this grandeur the political air was thick with trouble.
+One would think with such successes the crisis of the Roman Republic would be resolved, but in spite of all this grandeur the political air was thick with trouble.
 The people of Rome had become a powerful component of the Republic and the rivalry between Tribunes of the people and the Senate of the nobles was becoming increasingly tense.
 There was no clear leader either.

 What was clear was that the military were growing in strength and leaders such as Pompey could quite easily compete for power against the politicians and political system.
 Generals such as Marius and Sulla had shown how such power could be used to take over control unfairly.